microformats/php-mf2/README.md

 * **Git complains that there’s no such tag**: check for a .git file in the source folder; odds are you have the prefer-dist setting enabled and composer is just extracting a zip rather than checking out from git.
 * **Git complains the gpg command doesn’t exist**: If you successfully imported my key then you obviously do have gpg installed, but you might have gpg2, whereas git looks for gpg.
 Solution: tell git which binary to use: `git config --global gpg.program 'gpg2'`

-You could install it by just downloading `/Mf2/Parser.php` and including that, but please use Composer.
-Seriously, it’s amazing.

 ## Usage

-php-mf2 is PSR-0 autoloadable, so all you have to do to load it is:

-1. Include Composer’s auto-generated autoload file (`/vendor/autoload.php`)
+php-mf2 is PSR-0 autoloadable, so simply include Composer’s auto-generated autoload file (`/vendor/autoload.php`) and you can start using it.
+There are two functions which cover the majority of

-1. To fetch microformats from a URL, call `Mf2\fetch($url)`
+* To fetch microformats from a URL, call `Mf2\fetch($url)`
-1. To parse microformats from HTML, call `Mf2\parse($html)`, optionally with a URL as a second parameter to resolve relative URLs against.
+* To parse microformats from HTML, call `Mf2\parse($html, $url)`, where `$url` is the URL from which `$html` was loaded, if any.
+This parameter is required for correct relative URL parsing and must not be left out unless parsing HTML which is not loaded from the web.

 ## Examples